typedb/typedb/docs/pages/docs/08-java-library/core-api.md

 ## Core API

-On this page we will focus primarily on the methods provided by the `GraknTx` interface which is used by all knowledge graph mutation operations executed by Graql statements.
-If you are primarily interested in mutating the knowledge graph, as well as doing simple concept lookups the `GraknTx` interface will be sufficient.
+On this page we will focus primarily on the methods provided by the `Grakn.Transaction` interface which is used by all knowledge graph mutation operations executed by Graql statements.
+If you are primarily interested in mutating the knowledge graph, as well as doing simple concept lookups the `Grakn.Transaction` interface will be sufficient.

-It is also possible to interact with the knowledge graph using a Core API to form Graql queries via `GraknTx.graql()`, which is discussed separately [here](./graql-api), and is best suited for advanced querying.
+It is also possible to interact with the knowledge graph using a Core API to form Graql queries via `Grakn.Transaction::graql()`, which is discussed separately [here](./graql-api), and is best suited for advanced querying.

 ## Building a Schema with the Core API